How do credit card transaction fees work? Our guide breaks down the types of fees, common pricing models, and everything else you need to know.

 Markup

-Your credit card processing fees are composed of two distinct elements: wholesale fees and markup fees.
+Credit card processing fees include two distinct elements: wholesale fees and markup fees.
 Wholesale fees encompass all the fees and charges that must be paid to the issuing bank and the credit card association (as discussed above).
 Markup fees are the fees your processor keeps for itself in exchange for processing the transaction and maintaining your merchant account.

 Here’s a summary of the main differences between wholesale and markup fees: